-Apple has asked a federal court in California to block Samsung from selling its new Galaxy Nexus smartphones, which use Google's newest version of Android, called Ice Cream Sandwich, alleging four patent violations including new features such as a voice-command search function.
+(Reuters) -- Apple Inc has asked a federal court in California to block Samsung Electronics Co Ltd from selling its new Galaxy Nexus smartphones, alleging patent violations.

-In a lawsuit filed last week in San Jose, Apple said the Galaxy Nexus infringes on patents underlying features customers expect from Apple products.
+In a suit filed last week in San Jose, Apple said the Galaxy Nexus infringes on patents underlying features customers expect from its products.
 Those include the ability to unlock phones by sliding an image and to search for information by voice.

-With the new lawsuit, Apple is opening up another legal assault on the South Korea-based company after taking Samsung to the same court in April of last year.
-In the earlier case, Apple alleged that Samsung illegally copied iPhone and iPad design features and the look of its screen icons.
+With the new suit, Apple is opening up another legal assault on the Korea-based company after taking Samsung to the same court in April of last year.
+In the earlier case, Apple alleges that Samsung illegally copied iPhone and iPad design features and the look of its screen icons. [nN18125665] That case is still going on, though in December Apple lost a bid for a preliminary bar against Samsung for selling Galaxy phones and tablets.

 Apple acknowledged the setback in the new action and said now it is suing over new products and different patents.